supermihi/pytaglib/README.rst

 knowledge this so far is the only full-featured audio metadata library that supports python3.x.

-Also, the package gives you complete freedom over the tag names -- you are not limited to common tags like 'ARTIST', 'ALBUM' etc.; instead you may use any string as key as long as the underlying metadata format supports it (most of them do, including MP3, OGG, and FLAC).
+Also, the package gives you complete freedom over the tag names – you are not limited to common tags like ``ARTIST``, ``ALBUM`` etc.; instead you may use any string as key as long as the underlying metadata format supports it (most of them do, including mp3, ogg, and FLAC).
 Moreover, you can even use multiple values of the same tag, to e.g. store two artists, several genres, and so on.

 .. _Python: http://www.python.org